beeva-arturomartinez/beeva-best-practices/frontend/polymer/Thinking-in-polymer.md

 Organisms can consist of similar or different molecule types.
 A body organism might consist of different elements such as a logo image, navigation list and personal data form.
 While some organisms might consist of different types of molecules, others might consist of the same molecule repeated over and over again.

 ### 1.2.
 Web Components
 Web components are a set of atomic designed elements that enable developers to build applications in a declarative, composed way.
-There's a list of best practices to ensure elements are defined in a properly.
+There's a list of best practices to ensure elements are defined properly.

 #### 1.2.1.
 Namespacing
-Custom elements must have a dash in their name:
+Custom elements must have a dash character in their name:
 ```html
 <my-element></my-element>
 ```

-The text before the dash is, normaly, a namespace.
+The text before the dash is, usually, a namespace.
 You should keep it short but also unique.
 Try not to overlap on someone else's prefix if possible, only use a prefix shorter than three characters if you already have lots of developer interest in your set of components.

 #### 1.2.2.
 Polymer Template
 A simple Polymer template has a defined structure: